Are the fees I pay Harmoney tax deductible?

 We expect that fees paid by Lenders to Harmoney will be tax deductible.
 As each Lenders' circumstances are different, we recommend that they seek independent tax advice that suits their objectives, financial situation and needs.
 Note: Resident Withholding Tax (RWT) is applied on gross interest with no deducting for Harmoney fees.

 How often is my personal realised annual return (RAR) figure updated?

 RAR is updated weekly with three-week lag.
 The specific date and time of the last update can be found beneath the actual figure on your dashboard.

-How long does it take for a Borrower payment to show up in my account?
+Low long does it take for a borrower payment to show up in my account?

 When Borrowers make a repayment your share of the funds will be credited to your account the day after 3 banking days (the day the direct debit is requested is counted as a day 1).